gitlabhq/gitlabhq/doc/administration/audit_events.md

 ## Overview

-**Audit Events** is a tool for GitLab Enterprise Edition administrators to be able to track important events such as who performed what action and the time it happened.
+**Audit Events** is a tool for GitLab Enterprise Edition administrators to be able to track important events such as who performed certain actions and the time they happened.
+These actions could be, for example, change a user permission level, who added a new user, or who removed a user.

 ## Use-cases